-2. Required Project Components
+4.2 Required Project Components

-2.1.
-Project Document Package
+4.2.1 Project Document Package

-The recipient is required to carry out a review of the project strategy and project budget included in their proposal and produce a Project Document Package, in consultation with OCFT.
-This consists of the project design elements, full project life-cycle work plan, and outcome-based budget.
+During the first year following the cooperative agreement award, the recipient is required to initiate a review of the project strategy and project budget included in its proposal and begin development of a Project Document Package in consultation with OCFT.
+This consists of the following:

+- project design elements,

+- describing the theory of change (including risks and assumptions),

+- the full project life-cycle work plan,

+- outcome-based budget and budget narrative.

 Operating within the scope of the approved proposal, the OCFT Grant Officer's Representative (GOR), as named in the cooperative agreement, will be involved in the development, review, and approval of the Project Document Package.
-The initial draft of the Project Document Package must be produced within deadlines established in the General Timetable of Standard Deliverables.
-The outcomes of the first CMEP workshop (as applicable) may necessitate additional revisions to the Project Document Package; the final version of the Project Document Package must be submitted within deadlines established in the General Timetable of Standard Deliverables.
-The final Project Document Package (which may include refinements to the project strategy/budget) is subject to final approval by the GOR and Grant Officer.
+The final Project Document Package (which may include refinements to the project strategy/budget) is subject to final acceptance by the GOR.
 Following that review process, if further substantive refinement of the project strategy or budget are determined to be needed by the recipient or OCFT, the recipient will be required to consult with the GOR in preparing and then submitting a Project Revision Request to the Grant Officer proposing refinements to the project strategy and budget within the timeframes required by USDOL.
-In such circumstances, the recipient must submit a Project Revision request, as described in the Project Revisions section below.
+In such circumstances, the recipient must submit a Project Revision Request, as described in the Project Revisions section below.

-2.2.
-Information on Proposed Funding to Host Country Governments
+4.2.2 Information on Proposed Funding to Host Country Governments

-The recipient must submit information on proposed funding to host country governments to the GOR by the deadline established in the General Timetable of Standard Deliverables.
-All funds provided to host country governments require prior approval by USDOL regardless of whether the transaction is a subaward or a contract (see section XII.3 for more information).
+The recipient must submit information on proposed funding to host country governments to the GOR based on timeline developed with USDOL, as noted in the General Timetable of Standard Deliverables.
+All funds provided to host country governments require prior approval by USDOL regardless of whether the transaction is a subaward or a contract.